 - See if the types of goods or services your company provides would be a fit for the FRBSF.

 - Learn more about supplier diversity.
-We are committed to doing business with a diverse group of suppliers, including women-owned and minority-owned businesses.
+We are committed to doing business with certified diverse businesses owned by minorities, women, veterans, disabled persons, and lesbian, gay, bisexual, and/or transgender persons and small businesses.

-- Read the Contact Us section and email us to be considered for procurement opportunities.
+- Read the Register With Us section and complete the vendor registration form to be considered for FRBSF procurement opportunities.

-This allows us to collect information about your organization, and have that information processed by our procurement team.
-If our buyers determine that your organization would be potentially eligible for an upcoming opportunity, we may contact you.
-Sending us your information does not imply that your organization has been prequalified or preapproved for any particular procurement opportunity and does not assure that you will be included in an acquisition process.
+Your company information will be included in a FRBSF interested vendor database.
+If our buyers determine that your company would be potentially eligible for an upcoming opportunity, we may contact you.
+Submitting your information does not imply that your company has been prequalified or preapproved for any particular procurement opportunity and does not assure that you will be included in procurement activities.

 Examples of Bank Purchases